danielharrell/does_music_move/does_music_move.md

 musician plays: from instrument to air to ear.

-Or yes again---if by "move", we meant the way that we can indeed be *moved* by music: from table-taps to tangos to tears.
+Or yes again---if by "move", we meant the way we can indeed be *moved* by music: from table-taps to tangos to tears.

 But the question becomes harder to answer, if we